-TIMOTHY J. ROBBLEE is the Director of Bands and Associate Professor of Music at Shenandoah Conservatory where he guides all aspects of the wind band program, teaches conducting, and conducts the Wind Ensemble and EDGE Ensemble.
-Prior to his current appointment, he served as the Associate Director of Bands at Northwestern University where he was also Music Director and Conductor of the Contemporary Music Ensemble.
-Robblee has also served as Director of Bands at Washington State University in Pullman, WA and Willamette, University in Salem, OR.
+TIM ROBBLEE is the Director of Bands and Associate Professor of Conducting at Shenandoah Conservatory where he where he guides all aspects of the wind band program, teaches conducting and conducts the Wind Ensemble and EDGE Ensemble.
+Prior to his current appointment, he served as the Associate Director of Bands at Northwestern University where he was also music director and conductor of the Contemporary Music Ensemble.
+Previously, Robblee has also served as Director of Bands at Washington State University in Pullman, Washington, and Willamette University in Salem, Oregon.

-Robblee holds a Ph.D. in wind band conducting and music education from the University of Minnesota as a student of Craig Kirchhoff, an M.M. in conducting from Northwestern University under Mallory Thompson, and a B.A. in music education from Whitworth College in Spokane, WA.
+Dr. Robblee holds a Ph.D. in Wind Band Conducting and Music Education from the University of Minnesota, an Master of Music in Conducting from Northwestern University, and a Bachelor of Arts in Music Education from Whitworth College in Spokane, Washington.
 He also spent a year at the Munich Hochschule für Musik pursuing graduate clarinet studies.
-Prior to graduate study, he taught for eight years as an instrumental music educator in the Palo Alto, California public schools where his students and ensembles were recognized for excellence on a state and national level, including recognition from the 1997 Downbeat Magazine Student Music Awards as the Outstanding High School Jazz Combo.
+Prior to graduate study, he taught for eight years as an instrumental music educator in the Palo Alto, California public schools where his students and ensembles were recognized for excellence on a state and national level.

-Robblee maintains an active schedule as a guest conductor in the United States, Canada, and Asia.
+Dr. Robblee maintains an active schedule as a guest conductor in the United States, Canada, Asia and Europe.
+Among his most recent engagements were the AMIS International Band hosted in Luxembourg, the Asia-Pacific Activities Conference Honor Band in Hong Kong, and regional honor bands in West Virginia, Pennsylvania, Maryland and Virginia.
 He is published as part of GIA’s Teaching Music Through Performance in Band series.
 As an advocate of music in the public schools, he has presented at music education conferences throughout North America and adjudicated at numerous music festivals.
-Robblee maintains active memberships in the College Band Directors National Association, Music Educators National Conference, Virginia Music Educators Association and World Association for Symphonic Bands and Ensemble.
+Robblee maintains active memberships in the College Band Directors National Association, Music Educators National Conference, Virginia Music Educators Association, and World Association for Symphonic Bands and Ensemble.

 KEITH TAYLOR graduated from James Madison University Cum Laude in 1985 with a major in music education and a minor in psychology, and received his master’s degree in conducting with a concentration in music education from George Mason University in May 2005.
 After having taught in the Fairfax County Public School System for two years on the elementary and middle school levels, he became the director of bands at Chantilly High School in 1987 where he directed the marching band, symphonic winds, workshop jazz and Chantilly jazz bands until 2009.